 this above is needed to be able to have the VFL correlation ID coupled to the selected parameters.

-The triggers for training are done in same way as for HFL, also discussed in the Discussion paper S2-2411640, solving the following EN:
+The triggers for training are done in same way as for HFL, also discussed in the Discussion paper S2-2411640, it can also be internal or a request for inferencel.
+This solves the following EN:

 Editor's Note: Whether and how to define the trigger of VFL training is FFS.

 Adding same possibility as in HFL for client to leave training and also make it possible for server to skip clients during training, resolving part of the details of the services in the procedure.
 The EN is changed, since the later part “and whether VFL Training Start Flag is needed are FFS” is not resolved

+The same messages are used for multiple training rounds.
+This can lead to issues if messages are lost or repeated.
+For HFL, those issues were resolved via a training round ID.

+The details of the services in the procedure and whether VFL Training Start Flag is needed are FFS.
+As a training round number initially set to 1 is suggested, an additional flag is not required.w

 Editor's Note: The details of the services in the procedure and whether VFL Training Start Flag is needed are FFS.